 Consider a basic premise of democracies.
 Safeguarding freedom and our rights takes vigilance.
 We have to inform ourselves about the issues.
 The system depends on an informed electorate.

 That has not been working out well for us.
 One can point to deficiencies in education and the media, but I think even if they were perfect, we’d still have the problem.
 Less of it, perhaps, but always enough to lead to the inevitable consequences.
 The reason is that people have weddings and funerals and jobs to attend to.
 They have neither the time nor the interest to stay current on the minutiae of government.
 And it is in the minutiae that the trouble starts.
 How many voters will notice changes in liability law that make vaccine development too risky?
 When an epidemic is sweeping the land it’s too late for a do-over.
 How many will notice that a lethally boring redistricting law is being passed?
 How many will realize it disenfranchises some voters?
 How many will care, if it’s not their vote?
+[Update eight years later, post-Trump, when arguably the damage has been done, US people are waking up to the dangers of gerrymandering.
+As I say, people aren’t going to pay attention until it hurts.]

 Take an easy example.
 In the US, five states (South Dakota, Alaska, North Dakota, Vermont, and Wyoming) with just over three million people have the same Senate voting power as the five states (California, Texas, New York, Florida, Illinois) with 110 million.
 (2007 numbers) The Senate can effectively derail legislation.
 So a Californian has less than 3% of the political clout of a South Dakotan.
 Three percent.

 Giving some people three percent representation compared to others is so anti-democratic it’s not even funny, and yet nobody can find a practical solution within the current system.
 That’s because there is none at this point.
 It would involve dozens of politicians casting votes to throw themselves out of a job.
 The solution was to pay attention when the problem was tiny and boring, when nobody except professionals or interested parties was ever going to notice it.
 So we’re headed into one of those nasty corrections.
 Not any time soon, but the longer it waits, the bigger it’ll be.
-All of history shows that it’s not a question of “if,” but of “when.”
+All of history shows that it’s not a question of if but of when.

 The problem is that nothing on earth is going to make people sit up and take notice of tiny boring issues.
 Building a system dependent on that is no smarter than building one dependent on people feeling altruistic enough to deprive themselves according to their means in order to provide for others according to their needs.
 It’s as doomed as an economic system that thinks it can rely on rational decision-making.
 It just isn’t going to happen.
 Instead some people will use the loopholes made by unrealistic ideas to use the system for their own ends.
 Communism becomes totalitarianism, and dies.
 Capitalism becomes a set of interlocking oligopolies that privatize profit and socialize risk.
 Democracies become … well, it varies.
 Some places are more successful than others at slowing the slide into media circuses funded by the usual suspects.